bgreenawald/projmanr/cran-comments.md

 ## R CMD check results
 There were no ERRORS, WARNINGS, or NOTES.

+## Corrections from previous submission
+* Corrected spelling errors in description and added quotes to 'MS Project'

 ## Downstream Dependencies
 First time releasing, no downstream dependencies needed to be checked